-The ‘real’ fibre optics is only FTTHFTTH “Fiber to the Home” is the technology that connects POPs, located in exchanges, to end users’ property units with fibre optics..
+The ‘real’ fiber optics is only FTTHFTTH “Fiber to the Home” is the technology that connects POPs, located in exchanges, to end users’ property units with fiber optics..

 In July 2018, in compliance with Decree Law no. 148 of 16 October 2017, a resolution was adopted to define the different types of infrastructure used.
 It was also stipulated that Operators should ensure, in all communications, full transparency in the presentation of the elements composing the network.

-Agcom has introduced guarantee signs, based on labels (Green, Yellow and Red), to classify and distinguish fibre optic networks from hybrid (copper mixed with fibre) and copper networks.
+Agcom has introduced guarantee signs, based on labels (Green, Yellow and Red), to classify and distinguish fiber optic networks from hybrid (copper mixed with fiber) and copper networks.

-To support Agcom’s action, we at Open Fiber decided to launch our “Pay Attention to the Label!” campaign to accompany the user through the fibre-optic identification process.
+To support Agcom’s action, we at Open Fiber decided to launch our “Pay Attention to the Label!” campaign to accompany the user through the fiber-optic identification process.

 True fiber optics has a green label.
 Check now if your address has been reached and starts surfing at up to 10 GigabitGigabit The Gigabit is the unit of measurement that represents 1 billion bits and is abbreviated as Gbit or Gb.
 This unit of measurement is often used, together with the megabit and the kilobit, in relation to time (in seconds) for calculating the transmission speed of digital signals, mainly used to calculate the speed of a data download.
 The Gbit/s is currently a widely used unit of measurement to refer to data transmission speed in computer networks. per second.